GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Error responses: `401 Unauthorized` (not logged in or missing permission(s)), `404 Not Found` (email not found), `422 Unprocessable Entity` (validation of email failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing profileId, email, name, surname, phoneNumber, address, city, country and ticketsIds (an array of int, each representing the id of a ticket opened by the user) of the requested user.
+    - Response body: An object containing profileId, email, name, surname, phoneNumber, address, city, country of the requested user.
 An error message in case of error

       ```